Sun Duoci: Life

 Sun was born in Shou County, Anhui province in 1912 to educated and middle-class parents.
 Her original name was Sun Yunjun (孙韵君).
 Her grandfather Sun Nai was a key minister in the late Qing dynasty.
 He was the first minister of education and founded the Beijing Normal University (the predecessor of Peking University).

-Her father, Sun Chuan-yuan, was an outstanding scholar in the democratic revolution of the late qing dynasty.
+Her father, Sun Chuan-yuan, was an outstanding scholar in the democratic revolution of the late Qing dynasty.
 He served successively as the secretary of Sun Chuanfang and the standing committee member of the Kuomintang in Anhui province.
 Her mother ran a girls' school.

 Sun had originally intended to study literature after completed her schooling at Anqing Girls School but she failed the entrance examination National Central University.
 In 1930, Sun Duoci audited classes in the fine arts department of Nanjing Central University during which time she was introduced to another famous painter, Zong Baihua. who was impressed by her talent.
 She took lessons from Xu Beihong.
 The art professor with a wife and family regarded Sun as a "painter of genius".
 He admired her work and invited her to pose for paintings.
-Xu shared the news of his new love with his wifr Jiang Biwei in 1930 who decided to not make this an issue (Jiang was betrothed to someone else before she eloped with Xu).
+Xu shared the news of his new love with his wife Jiang Biwei in 1930 who decided to not make this an issue (Jiang was betrothed to someone else before she eloped with Xu).
 Xu was now a Professor of Art at National Central University.

 Sun became a full-time student with Xu Beihong in 1931 and their established affair was well known.
 There were complaints about the extra attention that she got from her teacher and of how they both ignored the rules concerning male visitors to the university's female dormitory.
 Sun was obliged to stay with her aunt in Anqing and not live at the university.
 However, she continued to attend lectures whilst Xu Beihong travelled abroad in January 1933.
 After Xu returned, he and Sun both participated in trips to sketch at Huangshan, but their behaviour created gossip.
 Jiang Biwei, mother to Xu's two children, was so annoyed that she destroyed all of her husband's work that featured Sun.
 The controversy resulted in Sun leaving the university, but Xu Beihong did not leave his family.